Wai Young

-Personal
+Personal life and career

-Young was born in Hong Kong and immigrated to Canada at the age of four.
-She attended Killarney Secondary School and graduated from the University of British Columbia with a degree in sociology.
+She was born in Hong Kong, and immigrated to Canada at the age of four.
+She attended Killarney Secondary School in Vancouver, and graduated from the University of British Columbia (UBC) in 1982 with a degree in sociology.
 Young has also taken post-graduate coursework in Mass Communications and Urban Planning and Design at Simon Fraser University and the British Columbia Institute of Technology.
 She is a mother of twins and has been the foster parent of seven children.

-Before politics

-Prior to being elected, Young was a consultant and small businesswoman who contributed to social policies and program development.
-Her clientele included all three levels of governments and community groups such as the Vancouver Chinatown Business Improvement Association, South Vancouver Policing Centre and S.U.C.C.E.S.S.
+After graduating from UBC, Young worked for the provincial Ministry of Children and Family Development and the federal Ministry of Citizenship and Immigration.
+She then founded a consultancy business in 1993, helping community groups access funding from different levels of governments; her clientele included the Vancouver Chinatown Business Improvement Association, South Vancouver Policing Centre and S.U.C.C.E.S.S.
 Some of her work includes developing services for immigrants, and helping to found the Canadian Immigrant Settlement Sector Alliance (CISSA).
-Young founded and chaired Canada's first Youth-At-Risk Task Force, which became the National Crime Prevention Program Young also established Canada's longest-running breakfast program for underprivileged children.
-Finally, Young also worked for the provincial Ministry of Children and Family Development and the federal ministry of Citizenship and Immigration Canada.
+Young founded and chaired Canada's first Youth-At-Risk Task Force, which became the National Crime Prevention Program; she also established Canada's longest-running breakfast program for underprivileged children.